Athens, Alabama: 2000 census

-As of the 2020 United States census, there were 25,406 people, 9,397 households, and 6,080 families residing in the city.

 Athens Precinct/Division (1870–)

 Athens, the 1st Beat/Precinct of Limestone County first reported on the 1870 U.S. Census.
 This included both the town/city of Athens and the surrounding area.
 It did not report a figure for 1880, but returned in 1890 and every census to date.
 In 1870, when racial demographics were reported, it had a Black majority in that beat.
 In 1960, Athens precinct was changed to a census division as part of a general reorganization of counties.
+By the 2020 census, the Athens precinct was split into several pieces as part of a new redrawing of precinct lines in Limestone County, and since 2020 has been split between the 1st, 3rd, and 4th precincts of Limestone County.